percona/pxb-docs/docs/using_xtrabackup/privileges.md

     (port, socket, host) must be specified in order for *xtrabackup* to talk to the correct server.

-## Permissions and Privileges Needed
+## Permissions and privileges needed

 Once connected to the server, in order to perform a backup you will need `READ` and `EXECUTE` permissions at a filesystem level in the